Where to See Wildflowers – Near Perth

 5. Wireless Hill Park

 Wireless Hill Park has a very good range of flowers in spring.
-Red and green kangaroo paws are prolific and it is one of the few places near Perth where there is also a good crop of the smaller cat’s paws.
+Red and green kangaroo paws are prolific and it is one of the few places near Perth where there is also a good crop of the smaller Wallaby (cat’s) Paws.
 There are also many orchids.
-Early in Spring there are Greenhoods, then Donkey orchids and, later, Spider orchids.
+Early in Spring there are Greenhoods, then Donkey orchids and later, Spider orchids.
+Friends of Wireless Hill

 6. Ellis Brook Valley Reserve